I thought the blog was in need of a facelift.

 Spicy Refrigerator Dill Pickles

-12 three to four inch long pickling cucumbers
+12 three to four inch long pickling cucumbers2 cups water

 1 3/4 cups white vinegar